latent-to/developer-docs/docs/staking-and-delegation/managing-stake-sdk.md

 ```

 :::info
-Replace `WALLET_HOTKEY` with the name of the funded wallet you intend to use.
+Replace `WALLET_NAME` with the name of the funded wallet you intend to use.
 :::